How to Use Microsoft Teams Effectively: Best Practices for Getting the Most Out of Microsoft Teams

 Microsoft Teams supports public switched telephone network (PSTN) conferencing allowing users to call phone numbers directly from within Teams.
-You can use direct routing or a calling plan from Microsoft 365 for making calls directly through Microsoft Teams.
+You can use operator connect, direct routing, or a calling plan from Microsoft 365 for making calls directly through Microsoft Teams.

 Microsoft Teams for Every Device – Desktop, Tablet, & Phone